opendr-eu/opendr/src/opendr/perception/object_detection_2d/nms/seq2seq_nms/README.md

 This folder contains an implementation of the Seq2Seq-NMS algorithm, for neural Non-Maximum Suppression in visual person detection.
 If one uses any part of this implementation in his/her work, he/she is kindly asked to cite the following paper:

-- C. Symeonidis, I. Mademlis, I. Pitas and N. Nikolaidis, "Neural Attention-Driven Non-Maximum Suppression for Person Detection," in IEEE Transactions on Image Processing, vol. 32, pp. 2454-2467, 2023, doi: 10.1109/TIP.2023.3268561.
+- C. Symeonidis, I. Mademlis, I. Pitas and N. Nikolaidis, "Neural Attention-Driven Non-Maximum Suppression for Person Detection" in IEEE Transactions on Image Processing, vol. 32, pp. 2454-2467, 2023, doi: 10.1109/TIP.2023.3268561.

 TABLE-1: Average Precision (AP) achieved by pretrained models on the person detection task on the validation sets.
 The maximum number or RoIs, employed for the performance evaluation was set to 800.
 |  **Pretrained Model**  | **Dataset** | **Detector** | **Type of Appearance-based Features** | **Pre-processing IoU Threshold** | **AP@0.5 on validation set** | **AP@0.5 on test set** |